"

 Douglas Rupik, M.Ed., JIW

-The main industries that welding careers can be grouped in are manufacturing (production or custom), maintenance and repair, construction, maritime, and pipelining.
-Many careers or occupations may utilize welding yet not be classified as a welding career.
+The main industries that you can build a welding career in are manufacturing (production or custom), maintenance and repair, construction, maritime, and pipelining.
+However, many careers or occupations may utilize welding yet not be classified as a so-called “welding career.”
 For example, an automotive or diesel mechanic may be expected to perform welding as part of their job, though that is not their primary responsibility.
-In the construction industry, ironworkers, piledrivers, millwrights, and other tradespeople may be expected to have the ability to weld.
-While their careers are not primarily identified as “welding jobs,” welding is one of several skills used by workers in these trades.
+And in the construction industry, ironworkers, piledrivers, millwrights, and other tradespeople may be expected to have the ability to weld.

 In Washington state, welding job opportunities vary by region.
-On the coast and in the Puget Sound, there are numerous shipyards.
-In urban areas, construction has been steady in spite of national fluctuations in the economy.
-Statewide, there are many manufacturers that employ welders, both in production and in building/plant maintenance.
-Many vendors supply the aerospace industry with fabricated components.
-There is also the potential for self-employment as a mobile repair/fabrication welder serving agriculture, industry, and the community at large.
+On the coast and in the Puget Sound region on the western side of the state, there are numerous shipyards.
+In urban areas, the construction industry has been steady despite national fluctuations in the economy.
+Statewide, there are many manufacturers that employ welders, both in production and in building/plant maintenance realms.
+Many vendors supply the aerospace industry with fabricated components, too.
+There is also the potential for self-employment as a mobile repair or fabrication welder serving agriculture, industry, and the community at large.

 Essay by April Cyaltsa Finkbonner